Capstone · Optional · Solo

 It's 02:14.
 Your phone just buzzed.
 By the end of this guide you'll have triaged the page with PromQL and LogQL, watched a real cascade unfold across the dashboards, built a panel that would have caught it sooner, contained the noise with the maintenance flow, simulated the fix, and written the top of your own runbook entry.

 This is the workshop's capstone.
-It assumes Parts 1, 2, and 3 are already behind you — every skill you built across the day is going to come out under time pressure here.
+It assumes Parts 1, 2, and 3 are already behind you — the metric names, the basic PromQL/LogQL patterns, the dashboard layouts, and what nobs autocon5 alerts, flap-interface, and maintenance do are all going to come out under time pressure here.
+If you haven't walked the three core guides yet, do those first; the pacing here will leave you behind otherwise.
 Budget 60 to 90 minutes of wall-clock — longer than the part-guides on purpose, because you're integrating everything.

 Confirm the command is available: